nagomi217/til/README.md

 # TIL

-TIL means that Today I Learnt.
+TIL means that Today I Learnt.<br>
-This repository is a brief summary of technology I learn day to day.
+This repository is a brief summary of technology I learn day to day.<br>

 Inspired by @jbranchaud's [repo](https://github.com/jbranchaud/til) and @charliegerard's [repo](https://github.com/charliegerard/dev-notes)